carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 extracted out from the API file, while only being callable from other files within the library, including both API and implementation files.
-Implementation files are marked by both naming the file to use an extension of `.impl.carbon` and changing the package to `package Geometry library Shapes impl`.
+Implementation files are marked by both naming the file to use an extension of `.impl.carbon` and changing the package to `package Geometry library("Shapes") impl`.

 As code becomes more complex, and users pull in more code, it may also be helpful to add